 So, what can you expect?

 For one, there’s one of Maui’s largest running and walking events to kick off the month, with the Run & Walk for Whales Feb.
 2. Don’t be intimidated, though — you can start off with the 1-mile course and work your way up in future years to the 5K, 10K and 10-mile courses.
 The coolest part?
-You’ll enjoy awesome scenery as you go and, if you’re lucky, maybe even see some breaching whales cheering out for you!
+You’ll enjoy awesome scenery as you go and, if you’re lucky, maybe even see some breaching whales cheering you on!

 Traveling with children?
 Be sure they have some fun, too, at the Wild & Wonderful Whale Regatta!
 Similar to a rubber ducky race, this time you play racing with rubber whales down a watercourse.
 Sponsor a whale to race and you could take home a cool prize.